jaat-gorv/digitalCraftStudio/README.md

                     7) Contact : An interactive contact form and essential company details.

 3. Footer : - copyrights information, links to socialmedia profiles.

+Website is live you can checkout this webpage here, click on this link - digitalcraftstudiobytony.42web.io